Connect Document Management Service, Application Option to DMS

 - Enter the internal Host and Port of your ABAP system.
 To find out the internal host and port of your ABAP system, Go To transaction SMICM in backend ABAP system -> Click on services -> Copy the Host and Port for HTTPS protocol.

 - Enter the virtual host and port.
-Click on Next.NOTE: For SAP Document Management, the internal host and virtual host should be same in order for the integration to work.
+Click on Next.NOTE: For Document Management Service, the internal host and virtual host should be same in order for the integration to work.

 - Choose Principal Type as None.
 Click on Next.